-Action 2022 1.1 Explore and trial the development of dedicated youth spaces in the City; including new facilities and outdoor spaces designed over the duration of the Strategy 1.2 Activate the City's outdoor spaces with initiatives that relate to active pursuits such as skateboarding, BMX, mountain biking, and parkour 1.3 Young people participate in the proposed Point Walter Mountain Bike Facility.
-1.4 Further develop the City's library, cultural facilities and programs to encourage young people to meaningfully engage with these spaces 1.5 Develop a partnership with Westfield Booragoon shopping centre to encourage positive youth engagement in the space 1.6 Review large-scale community events to ensure youth activities are included and promoted 1.7 Co-design and deliver an annual youth-focused event that displays local youth talent-explore a focus on a different demographic group each year, i.e. Pride, NAIDOC 1.8 Co-design and deliver more initiatives suitable for young people aged 18 to 25 1.9 Proactively look at opportunities to nurture and utilise young people's skills and talent for events, and other City work (i.e. young artists, young entrepreneurs, workshop facilitators) 1.10 Focus on minimising cost and transport barriers in all events and programming for young people 1.11 Ensure that young people are included within the City's review of the Disability Access and Inclusion Plan (DAIP) and Reconciliation Action Plan (RAP) 1.12 Establish an internal DFYP Youth Strategy working group that will meet twice a year to discuss progress on the Strategy and plan coordinated actions
+Action What success looks like 1.1 Explore and trial the development of more dedicated youth spaces in the City; including new facilities and outdoor spaces designed over the duration of the Strategy Exploration of a dedicated youth space is undertaken City of Melville engages with young people when designing new spaces 1.2 Activate the City's outdoor spaces with initiatives that relate to active pursuits such as skateboarding, BMX, mountain biking, and parkour One 'active pursuits' initiative is delivered per quarter 1.3 Young people participate in the proposed Point Walter Mountain Bike Facility Point Walter Mountain Bike Facility is completed Young people have been included in the project 1.4 Further develop the City's library facilities to purposefully encourage young people to visit and use the spaces Increase in young people accessing programs in Libraries and Cultural Spaces 1.5 Develop a partnership with Westfield Booragoon shopping centre to encourage positive youth engagement in the space Partnership established Centre staff report improved youth engagement (measured annually) 1.6 Review large-scale community events to ensure youth activities are included and promoted Increase in youth activities at community events Increase in youth attendance at large-scale community events 1.7 Co-design and deliver an annual youth-focused event that displays local youth talent-explore a focus on a different demographic group each year, i.e. Pride, NAIDOC Annual youth event held 100 young people attend, increasing annually 75% satisfaction of young people attending event 1.8 Co-design and deliver more initiatives suitable for young people aged 18 to 25 Two initiatives for young people 18 to 25 delivered per annum 75% satisfaction of young people porticipating participating 1.9 Proactively look at opportunities to nurture and utilise young people's skills and talent for events, and other City work (i.e. young artists, young entrepreneurs, Register of youth skills and businesses is collated workshop facilitators) Annual increase in young people supplying services to the City 1.10 Focus on minimising cost and transport barriers in all events and programming for young people Low cost/free programming delivered Events delivered close to public transport options 1.11 Ensure that young people are included within the City's review of the Disability Access and Inclusion Plan (DAIP) and Reconciliation Action Plan (RAP) The specific needs of young people are included in the DAIP and the RAP 1.12 Establish an internal DFYP Youth Strategy working group that will meet twice a year to discuss progress on the Strategy and plan coordinated actions Internal working group created with representatives across the City's service areas Internal working group meets twice yearly